When we lose loved ones, we treasure and find comfort in old photos that capture their memory.

 - Avoid areas with windows, pipes, and possible roof leaks to prevent water damage and fading from light exposure.
 Also, avoid areas with food and water that can attract insects and rodents.

-When prepping old photos for storage, you should have a clean and clear preparation space.
+When preparing old photos for storage, you should have a clean and clear preparation space.
 Avoid eating, drinking, and smoking near photos and always wear gloves to prevent fingerprint stains.

 You also should label your photos with a brief description and the name(s) of people in them.
 If you don’t know everyone’s full name, ask a family member who may know.
 If you’re writing on the back of photos, use a pencil or an archival felt-tipped pen.

 Another option is to write descriptions on cards rather than directly on photos.
-You can store them together, but avoid using paper clips, rubber bands, tape, glue, or other methods that can damage photos.
+You can store them together, but avoid using metal paper clips, rubber bands, tape, glue, or other methods that can damage photos.
+Plastic paper clips may be an option, just be sure they are not bending the photos.

 How to Treat Photos

-If photo damage occurs, there are a few ways that you can try to repair them.
-For example, if there’s mold damage, determine and remove whatever caused the mold growth, such as a water source.
-Remove the photos from the area and set them out to dry on a flat surface.
+If damage occurs, there are a few ways that you can try to repair photos.
+For example, if there’s mold damage, find and remove whatever caused the mold growth, such as a water source.
+Remove the photos from the area and set them out to dry on a flat surface, but not in direct sunlight.
 Once they’re dry and the mold is powdery, brush it off with a paintbrush or cloth.

 For more information on treating different types of damaged photos, check out these Fuji Film articles.